pzac/aasm-diagram/README.md

 `rails aasm-diagram:generate[my_model]`

+If your model is in a module you can use Rails' classify conventions:

+  `rails aasm-diagram:generate[my_module/my_model]`

 ### Plain Ruby

 For plain Ruby projects the gem includes a Rakefile that can be loaded in your project's Rakefile,